-Primary 3 Final Mission
+Primary 5 Final Mission

 Students use the hidden objects to work out the secret message.
-It is: Ms Diamond and Obsidian will meet in Manchester 1960.
+It is: Ms Diamond is stuck in 1893

-The secret message has revealed where Ms Diamond is!
-Ms Diamond will have a chance to stop Obsidian when they are both in Manchester 1960.
-He's not there yet though!
-Before he arrives the children need to find out what Obsidian's time machine looks like so Ms Diamond can stop him once and for all!
+The secret message has revealed what year Ms Diamond is stuck in!
+She is in Scotland 1893.
+Ms Diamond will have a chance to stop Obsidian when he arrives.
+Before that, the children need to find out what Obsidian's time machine looks like so Ms Diamond can stop him once and for all!